-- 6.8.1 With the uncertainties caused as a result of the pandemic and a change to the Public Works Loan Board (PWLB) guidance in August 2020, the purchase of investment assets has been placed on hold. - 6.8.2 The Council's investment portfolio generates income to support service delivery on an annual basis.
-Assets are retained within the investment portfolio whilst they continue to deliver positive financial returns.
-These assets also require capital investment in the form of maintenance and careful asset management in order to maintain the required income stream.
+- 6.8.1 Given the Council's financial challenges the purchase of investment assets has ended. - 6.8.2 These assets require capital investment in the form of maintenance and careful asset management in order to maintain the required income stream.
 As a result this portfolio places a demand on the Council's annual capital programme.
-It is important that these assets are continually reviewed and regular reporting on their performance is provided on a six-monthly basis to the Corporate Management Team (CMT) and annual report to Cabinet.
+The Council is currently selling its investment assets in order to raise the capital receipts it needs to repay debt and avoid the need for future borrowing.